chapel-lang/chapel/doc/rst/language/spec/arrays.rst

 ----------------------------------------------------

 Users must take care when applying operations to arrays and domains concurrently from distinct tasks.
-For more information see the paralle safety section for domains (:ref:`Domain_and_Array_Parallel_Safety`).
+For more information see the parallel safety section for domains (:ref:`Domain_and_Array_Parallel_Safety`).

 .. _Array_Types: